- 1½ lbs sweet potatoes* (about 2 large) - I used white japanese sweet potatoes

 - ¼ cup fresh basil, roughly chopped

-- Heat the olive oil over a medium-high heat.
+- Heat the olive oil on the Boiling Plate.

 - Add the onion, oregano, red pepper flakes and sea salt.
 Saute until the onion is slightly translucent and fragrant, 3-5 minutes.